Dhorasso/bma-smc2-dthp-seir/README.md

 ## Bayesian Model Averaging using SMC^2

 This repository contains the implementation code of the paper **"A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC^2"**.
 The project introduces a novel framework that combines discrete-time Hawkes processes (DTHP) and Susceptible-Exposed-Infectious-Removed (SEIR) models for improved epidemic tracking and forecasting.
+[Link to the paper on arXiv](https://doi.org/10.48550/arXiv.2506.15511)

 ---